rwxrob/code-mage-book/README.md

 but can be used freely to refer to this book
 <https://github.com/rwxrob/code-wizard-book> without limitation.
 To avoid
-potential confusion, intentionally using these trademarks to refer to other projects --- free or proprietary --- is prohibited.
+potential confusion, intentionally using these trademarks to refer to other projects—free or proprietary—is prohibited.